VeraLIMS/Fundalyze/CONTRIBUTING.md

 ```bash
 pytest -q
 ```
 All tests must pass before you open a pull request.
+The suite should complete quickly; investigate and fix any failures.

 ## Workflow